 Marriage can only accurately be described as the most glorious and grueling thing you’ll ever do with another human being.
 It’s both beautiful and exhausting.
 Yet it’s so completely worth it.

 But that doesn’t seem to be the case for all married couples.
-In fact, generally speaking, a couple who’s married for the first time has about a 50% chance of ending in divorce.
+In fact, generally speaking, a large chunk of marriages in America end in divorce.

 So how do we prevent that from happening to our marriage?
 Or, if it’s already happened to you, how do you prevent that from happening again?